-- 1).
-Restate the assessment question(s) (from the Assessment plan): We would like to find out whether the students can perform the tasks commonly expected of students completing first-semester music theory. - 2).
+Department: MusicDate: June 15, 2025Course(s): Mu 103 (Music Theory I)Alternative Format(s) - select as many as are applicable: Dual CreditSelectSelect Members (must include more than course instructor only) involved with analysis of artifacts: Herl See Alternative Delivery Assessment Plan for: a) Course requirement evaluation; b) Student Outcome; c) Question(s); e) Methodology Analysis of artifacts: 1).
+Student Outcome: PERFORMANCE CRITERIA - How was data analyzed? (attach rubrics/scoring tools if used).
+See attached.
+2).
+COMPARABILITY - How did you determine if the outcomes of the traditional and alternative delivery modes were comparable? (note "na" if delivery modes were not compared).
+Similar final exams were given, with identical format and questions of comparable difficulty.
+To ensure consistency in grading, all the exams were graded by the course liaison (Herl) rather than by the instructor.
+Summary of RESULTS: 1).
+Restate the assessment question(s) (from the Assessment plan): We would like to find out whether the students can perform the tasks commonly expected of students completing first-semester music theory.
+2).
 Summarize the assessment results.
 A narrative summary is required.
 Charts, tables or graphs are encouraged but optional.
-Three schools offered dual credit music theory this year, with a total of 9 students.
-The median score for School 1 was 92.1, for School 2 was 82.2, and for School 3 was 89.4. - 3).
-INTERPRETATION\ Discuss how the results answer the assessment question(s).
-Schools 1 and 3 are in the first year teaching the course, and the median final exam scores are better than the 20-year on-campus median score, which is 86.4.
-School 2 has taught the course for three years.
-The first year its median score was 48.7, and last year it was 73.8, so the 82.2 this year is a distinct improvement.
-Its score is now within 5 points of the on-campus score, as desired.
-In summer, average students from all the dual-credit schools can perform the tasks expected of them. - 4).
-Observations made that were not directly related to the question(s). (i.e. interrater reliability of the scoring tool was low) The dual credit classes are not large: School 1 had 1 student; School 2 had 5, and School 3 had 3.
+Three schools offered dual credit music theory this year, with a total of 8 students.
+The median score for School 1 was 87.7, for School 2 was 89.8, and for School 3 was 87.5.
+3).
+INTERPRETATION - Discuss how the results answer the assessment question(s).
+All three schools have offered this course in previous years.
+This is the fourth year for School 2.
+The first year its median score was 48.7, the second year 78.8, the third year 82.2, and this year it is 89.8, which is the highest of any school-a huge improvement.
+The 20-year on-campus median score is 86.4, and all three schools have median scores that are better (if only slightly) than the on-campus median score.
+This shows that average students from all the dualcredit schools can perform the tasks expected of them.
+4).
+Observations made that were not directly related to the question(s). (i.e. interrater reliability of the scoring tool was low) The dual credit classes are not large: School 1 had 1 student; School 2 had 2, and School 3 had 5.
 This could skew the results.
 In addition, this is a course for college music majors and requires quite a bit of time and commitment.
-Students who do not plan to study music might not have the interest needed to do as well as future music majors. - 5).
+Students who do not plan to study music might not have the interest needed to do as well as future music majors.
+5).
 How did the outcomes of the traditional and alternative format analysis compare?
 See the Interpretation section above.
 Sharing of Results: When were results shared?
-Date: May 24, 2023 How were the results shared? (i.e. met as a department) By email.
+Date: June 15, 2025 How were the results shared? (i.e. met as a department) By email.
 Who were results shared with?
-(List names): Blersch, Grimpo, Herl, von Kampen

-Discussion of Results - Summarize your conclusions including:

-- 1. ACTION\- How will what was learned from the assessment impact the alternative format teaching of this course starting the next academic year?
-No change is needed. - 2.
-IMPACT\- What is the anticipated impact of the ACTION\ on student achievement of the learning outcome in the next academic year?
-We would like to see similar results, or better, next year. - 3.
-BUDGET IMPLICATIONS Indicate budget requirements necessary for the successful implementation of the ACTION\ (i.e. an additional staff person, new equipment, additional sections of a course). none

-Submitted by: Joseph Herl Assessment Committee Reviewed (date): 6/24/24

-Submitter notified approval/additional action needed: Approved

-BUDGET IMPLICATIONS - Assessment Committee Chair notified appropriate Dean: None
+(List names): Blersch, Cody, Grimpo, Herl, von Kampen.
+Discussion of Results -Summarize your conclusions including: ACTION- How will what was learned from the assessment impact the alternative format teaching of this course starting the next academic year?
+No change is needed.
+2. IMPACT- What is the anticipated impact of the ACTION on student achievement of the learning outcome in the next academic year?
+We would like to see similar results, or better, next year.
+3. BUDGET IMPLICATIONS - Indicate budget requirements necessary for the successful implementation of the ACTION (i.e. an additional staff person, new equipment, additional sections of a course). none Submitted by: Joseph Herl Assessment Committee Reviewed (date): 6/16/25 Submitter notified approval/additional action needed: na BUDGET IMPLICATIONS - Assessment Committee Chair notified appropriate Dean: na